 Committees & Officers

-Each of the committees listed on the left has its own page with information about its role and current members.
-Information relating to research grants and supported projects is provided on the Research Committee page.
+This page provides information about the role and current membership of each of the IAFPA committees.
+Information relating to research grants and supported projects is provided on the Research Grants page.

 Professor Peter French